YoYoGames/GMEXT-FMOD/README.md

 ## Requirements

-In order to compile for Windows/macOS/Linux/Android/iOS and consoles you are required to [download the FMOD SDK v2.02](https://www.fmod.com/download) and place it inside `source/fmod_sdk/` following the given folder structure:
+In order to use this extension you will require to [download the FMOD SDK v2.02](https://www.fmod.com/download) and install it on your local machine.
+If you are compiling this extension locally you will need to place the SDKs inside `source/fmod_sdk/` following the given folder structure:

 * Windows: `FMOD Studio API Windows/`
 * MacOS: `FMOD Studio API macOS/`